omarvlcst/posgrado/code/README.md

 An additional directory called "subroutines" includes all the Fortran subroutines that are used in the code, and a respective Makefile for generating *"Trayectoria.out"* as an executable program in Fortran.

-<h3>For converting the wrapped f2py module into Python, simply type down in a Linux terminal the command: </h3>
+<h3>For compiling  all the .for files in Fortran and end up converting the wrapped f2py module into Python as an executable, simply type down in a Linux terminal the command: </h3>

 ~$ chmod 777 *.for